brokedba/Devops_all_in_one_vm/README.md

 # Devops_all_in_one_vm
-This vagrant build is intended to provide a virtualbox vm where you can have most devops tools and nested virtualization configured
+This vagrant build is intended to provide a virtualbox vm where you can have most devops tools to play with and nested virtualization configured.

-This is a side project where I'm aiming to hip a vagrant Devops # Ultimate VM for the community and which anyone can improve.
+This is a side project aims to provide an ultimate Devops sandbox VM the community can use to learn stuff without having to install anything and which anyone can improve.
 You'll just need to run `vagrant up` command to spin it .

 The current scope for this side project includes autosetup of the below devops tools :